marcieloliveira/marcieloliveira/README.md

 ### 1. Mini Bio ✨

-- Professional with over 18 years of experience (Brazilian, French, U.S companies), of which over 14 years have been working in Quality Assurance Engineering (QAE) with a focus on validating software and hardware, using Agile development best practices (Agile Testing), with vast experience in the telecom industry, Ethernet/Routing (L2/L3), Optical Network - DWDM (L0/L1)—master in Electrical Engineering in Computer Engineering, Specialist in Computer Networks, and Bachelor in Information Systems.
+- Professional with over 17 years of experience (Brazilian, French, U.S companies), of which over 14 years have been working in Quality Assurance Engineering (QAE) with a focus on validating software and hardware, using Agile development best practices (Agile Testing), with vast experience in the telecom industry, Ethernet/Routing (L2/L3), Optical Network - DWDM (L0/L1)—master in Electrical Engineering in Computer Engineering, Specialist in Computer Networks, and Bachelor in Information Systems.
-- Developing automated tests using the Robot Framework tool in order to provide regression test coverage, previously validated in the manual tests phase.
+- Developing automated tests using the Robot Framework tool to provide regression test coverage, previously validated in the manual tests phase.
 - Enthusiast of Information Technology, Telecommunication, and Entrepreneurship.

 ### 2. Educational Grade 🏫